matstmp/melee-elo/README.md

 # melee-elo
 ELO score data visualization for Super Smash Bros.
 Melee

-This project aims to make a interactive visualization for the ELO ranking information created by /u/rahsosprout in this post:
+This project aims to make a interactive visualization for the ELO ranking information created by /u/rahsosprout: https://www.reddit.com/r/smashbros/comments/76cpy8/ranking_the_top_melee_players_using_elo/

-https://www.reddit.com/r/smashbros/comments/76cpy8/ranking_the_top_melee_players_using_elo/